enriquedlh97/keyword_category_prediction_api/README.md

 In the case of the `BERT` model only the `hyperparam_opt_bert_base_multilingual_cased.py` script has to be executed.
 However, in the case of the baseline models the `optimize_hyperparams.sh` script has to run.

-So, if you wanted to excetue the hyperparmater optimization subroutine for the `BERT` model with 20 random exploration steps and 200 interatiosn of Bayesian Iptimization you should execute the following command.
+So, if you wanted to execute the hyperparameter optimization subroutine for the `BERT` model with 20 random exploration steps and 200 iterations of Bayesian Optimization you should execute the following command.
 ```bash
 $ python hyperparameter_optimization/bert_base_multilingual_cased/hyperparam_opt_bert_base_multilingual_cased.py --i=20 --n=200
 ```
-However in the case of a baseline model, for example the  `Logistic Regression` you should execute the following script.
+However, in the case of a baseline model, for example the  `Logistic Regression` you should execute the following script.
 ```bash
 $ hyperparameter_optimization/logistic_regression/optimize_hyperparams.sh
 ```
-Additionally make sure you set the `--i` and `--n` flags to what you need inside this script, they are set to `--i=20` and `--n=200` by default.
+Additionally, make sure you set the `--i` and `--n` flags to what you need inside this script, they are set to `--i=20` and `--n=200` by default.

-After the hyperparamter optimization subroutine finishes you will find a `logs` directory containing the logs from the Bayesian Optimization process.
+After the hyperparameter optimization subroutine finishes you will find a `logs` directory containing the logs from the Bayesian Optimization process.
 This folder is used by the `.ipynb` file to display the optimal hyperparameters and visualize the gaussian process.
 In the case of the logistic regression the final state of the directory will look like this.